nonarine/diffeq-flow/README.md

 A WebGL-based visualization tool for exploring n-dimensional dynamical systems through particle flow rendering.
 Built with vanilla JavaScript (no build tools required), inspired by [fieldplay](https://github.com/anvaka/fieldplay) but extended to support arbitrary dimensions and pluggable integrators/mappers.

+Written with claude code mainly because I wanted to play with strange attractors that appear from from integrator instability, so excuse the mess... and this is a toy, so software provided as is, etc etc

 ## Features

 - **N-Dimensional Vector Fields**: Support for 2D, 3D, 4D, 5D, 6D systems